septsea/permesiloj/licenses/README.md

 Here are the original versions of the licenses.

-Jen originalaj versioj de la permesiloj.
+Jen la originalaj versioj de la permesiloj.